Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Parity-selected GS

-Next, we explain how to obtain the ground states in the QC with conserving the fermion parity.
-Since the Kitaev chain has pair creation and annihilation terms [the second term in \equref{Kitaev}], the total number of fermions $N=\sum_jn_j$ is not conserved.
-Instead, the fermion parity $\pF=\exp[\im\pi\sum_jn_j]=\pm 1$, i.e., whether the number of fermions is even or odd, is a good quantum number.
-The fermion parity corresponds to the magnetization parity $\pM_z$ in the XYZ spin chain,
+Next, we explain how to obtain the GSs utilizing a QC algorithm with conserving the fermion parity.
+The fermion parity is related to the magnetization parity in the XYZ spin chain, $\pF=\im^L\pM_z$ with